The search for Vancouver Vegan Restaurants:

-Vancouver, here are the best Vegan food in the Greater Vancouver Area…
+Vancouver, here are the best Vegan food in our amazing city and the Greater Vancouver Area…

-Vegan food is often delicious, healthy, and animal friendly.
-Even if you’re not a vegan, you’ll appreciate these tasty vegan restaurants in Vancouver.
-Specifically, I recommend you try the vegan, Japanese-style pudding at Vegan Pudding & Co mentioned in our list of Vegan Desserts in Vancouver.
+Vegan food is often delicious, healthy, and animal-friendly.
+Even if you’re not a vegan, you’ll appreciate these tasty vegan restaurants in Vancouver, BC.
+Specifically, you’ve got to try the uniquely Vancouver vegan, Japanese-style pudding at Vegan Pudding & Co. mentioned on our list of Vegan Desserts in Vancouver.

-Yes, we have many varieties of vegan food available in Vancouver; so much so, you’ll even find excellent eateries (literally hole in the wall) serving just vegan desserts in Vancouver.
+Yes, Vancouver has so many varieties of vegan food available, so much so, you’ll even find excellent eateries (literally a hole in the wall) serving just vegan desserts in Vancouver.
 The Vancouver Vegan Pudding Co. (albeit expensive) is not to be missed.
+It’s not for no reason, Vancouver is one of the most vegan-friendly cities in the world as highlighted on HappyCow.

-Without further delay, here are the five must-try vegan food you have to savor in Vancouver.
-Certainly, it’ll appeal to those living a vegan lifestyle but even if you’re not into a vegan lifestyle…it’s a safe place to bring your vegetarian or vegan friends for lunch.
+Without further delay, don’t want to let you get hangry,…here are the five must-try vegan food you have to savor in Vancouver, BC.
+Certainly, it’ll appeal to those living a vegan lifestyle but even if you’re not into a vegan lifestyle…it’s a safe place to bring your vegetarian or vegan friends for lunch or dinner.

-1) The Acorn Restaurant: This is a popular favorite among vegans (and even the staunches meat eaters) in Vancouver.
+1) The Acorn Restaurant: This vegan restaurant is a popular favorite among vegans (and even the staunches meat eaters) in Vancouver.

 The Acorn conveniently calls home on Vancouver’s Main Street (known also as one of the coolest streets in North America).
 The vegan restaurant may seem unassuming, a corner store, but step inside this nationally renowned, vegetable forward, (+ vegan-friendly,) restaurant and prepare to be wowed.

 Their specialty at The Acorn includes “Artichoke” – Southern Fried Artichokes, House Waffle, Pickled Shallots, Bourbon Maple Syrup, Mushroom Red-Eye Gravy.
 As you may notice, the menu at The Acorn carries simple names for their dishes with big flavors; it is often name after the predominant vegetable or component of the dish.
 Don’t miss the delectable vegan desserts as well at The Acorn.
-The menu at The Acorn changes seasonally and their chef, Brian Lupak, is consistently innovating, creating, and crafting new vegan/vegetarian dishes for their avid fans to enjoy.
+The menu at The Acorn changes seasonally and their chef, Brian Luptak, is consistently innovating, creating, and crafting new vegan/vegetarian dishes for their avid fans to enjoy (See their test dish bellow, Nettle).
 Take for example the recent new vegan dessert, “Coffee cake French toast, star anise mousse, blood orange jus, coffee syrup.” (the pictures do better justice than the description – check bellow.)
+The vegan restaurant is also infamously known for excellent cocktails to complement their vegan dining experience.

-The Acorn is truly a remarkable vegetarian, vegan friendly restaurant in Vancouver that is well deserving of its many national and international accolades.
-Prices for dinner at this vegan restaurant in Vancouver reflects the quality of food and their award wining dining experience; expect to pay approximately $40 per person for a scrumptious vegan meal (small portions depending on your dish).
-The Acorn can certainly rival any restaurants in Vancouver (vegan or non-vegan).
-The Acorn is enough to make a meat-eater go vegan; with it’s colorful and creative creations, tantalizing your taste buds, it’s easy to forget that what you’re eating is both healthy and vegetarian.
-Truly an astounding local Vancouver vegan restaurant.
+The Acorn is truly a remarkable vegetarian, vegan-friendly restaurant in Vancouver that is well deserving of its many national and international accolades.
+Prices for dinner at this vegan restaurant in Vancouver reflects the quality of food and their award wining dining experience; expect to pay approximately $40 per person for a scrumptious vegan meal (small portions depending on your dish however).
+The Acorn can certainly rival any restaurant in Vancouver (vegan or non-vegan).
+The Acorn is enough to make a meat-eater go vegan; with it’s colorful and creative creations, tantalizing your taste buds, it’s easy to forget that what you’re eating is both healthy and vegetarian – truly an astounding local Vancouver vegan restaurant.
 The visuals of their dishes at The Acorn will stun you, beautiful but not pretentious!
 (The flavors will wow you.)

 Address: 3995 Main Street, Vancouver, BC V5V 3P5